dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

-Delayed-SDE Control Benchmark
+# Delayed-SDE Control Benchmark

-Reproducible Numerical Verification and Stochastic Optimization of a Delayed Stochastic Control System
+## Reproducible Numerical Verification and Stochastic Optimization of a Delayed Stochastic Control System

 This repository presents a reproducible numerical benchmark for a stochastic dynamical system controlled by a discrete proportional-derivative (PD) controller with a finite control delay.

-The study focuses on numerical consistency, analytical verification, reproducibility, and independent out-of-sample evaluation rather than on claiming a general optimal-control theorem.
+The study focuses on **numerical consistency, analytical verification, reproducibility, and independent out-of-sample evaluation** rather than on claiming a general optimal-control theorem.

 The computational pipeline combines:

 - an explicit delayed stochastic model;
-- Euler--Maruyama discretization;
+- Euler–Maruyama discretization;
 - a finite-dimensional augmented-state representation;
 - an exact finite-horizon linear-Gaussian moment oracle;
 - Monte Carlo verification;